aexoden/factortool/README.md

   and NFS.
 * Automatically measures duration and success rate to determine the optimal ECM crossover threshold and decision between SIQS and NFS.
+* As an alternative to the built-in breadth-first factoring, can also simply directly use YAFU for each fetched number.
 * Automatically fetches composite numbers from FactorDB and submits results.

 ## Usage